Facebook Ads vs Google Ads? Which Is Better?

 1) Landing Page or Sale Page:

 Be sure to complete your landing page or sale page.
 Make it as appealing and interesting as possible.
-Give people a details reason to want to “purchase” the products or service.
+Give people details reason to want to “purchase” the products or service.

 2) Write Quality Content: